1889 (20th April)

 Nazi-Soviet Non-Aggression Pact

-Germany and Russia agreed a non-aggression pact which meant that Hitler would not have to fight a war on two fronts.
-In return Hitler promised Stalin could reclaim land lost after World War One.
+Germany and Russia agreed a non-aggression pact.
+This strategic move meant that Hitler would not have to fight a war on two fronts.
+In return Hitler promised that Stalin could reclaim land lost after World War One.

 1939 (1st September)